hopsoft/hero/README.md

 end
 ```

-This looks surprising similar to the requirements handed to us.
+This looks surprising similar to the requirements.
 In fact we can easily publish the specification directly from Hero.

 ```ruby